 10.15am – Teaching Session

-11.15am – experience the 4 climatic-themed Glasshouses, seeing highlights such as; cocoa and rubber trees, bananas and citrus fruits, carnivorous plants, cacti, and the giant fish pond.
+11.15am – experience the 4 climatic-themed Glasshouses, seeing highlights such as; cocoa and rubber trees, bananas and citrus fruits, carnivorous plants, cacti, climatic-adaptations like epiphytes and drip-tips, and of course, the giant fish pond.
 (Free supporting resources available)

 12.15pm – lunch and toilet stop

-12.45pm – explore the outside Gardens, seeing highlights such as; the Japanese and Rock Gardens, exotic bird aviaries and free-roaming peacocks, giant trees and colourful flowers, and everything in-between.
+12.45pm – explore the outside Gardens, seeing highlights such as; the Japanese and Rock Gardens, exotic bird aviaries and free-roaming peacocks, and giant trees, colourful flowers and amazing plants from every corner of the world.
 (Free supporting resources available)